 For ten years, Burness has conducted four-day intensive media, message and policy trainings for the fellows in Washington, DC, followed by coaching on op-ed placement and further advocacy.

 Results and Impact

 Through the Mayday Fellowship, Burness has trained more than 60 pain management leaders, helping them achieve specific advocacy goals.
 Over the years, we’ve helped fellows place op-eds, letters-to-the-editor, and get coverage in the Washington Post, NPR, the New England Journal of Medicine, Roll Call and many other national, regional and local outlets.
 Burness helped one fellow prepare for his TED talk.
-His talk, “The Mystery of Chronic Pain,” has been viewed more than 1.4 million times and remains one of the most popular TED presentations.
+His talk, “The Mystery of Chronic Pain,” has been viewed more than 1.7 million times and remains one of the most popular TED presentations.
+(Watch below.)
 We encouraged and supported one scientist-fellow to develop a “TED-Ed” lesson, “How Does Your Brain Respond to Pain?”
-The lesson has been viewed over 500,000 times and is one of the 100 most viewed TED-Ed lessons.
+The lesson has been viewed more than a million times and is one of the 100 most viewed TED-Ed lessons.

 Many fellows also contributed to the National Pain Strategy, the blueprint for changing pain care in America, which was issued by the US Department of Health and Human Services.